white wooden bridge over snow covered mountain during daytime

 Park City Snowboarding Resorts and Skiing Lodges

 What you are most likely coming for in the winter is the outdoor activities of snowboarding and skiing.
+One of the top ski resorts near Salt Lake City.
 It has the largest resort in the U.S. which is Park City Mountain Resort.
 With a layer of fresh snow the mountain slopes are pristine and just waiting to be ridden.
 It does not matter if you are a newbie or a veteran as they can fit your skill level easily.

 You don’t have to stay here and can purchase a lift ticket for the day or however long you intend to stay.
 There is free public transportation that will drop you off right in front of the entrances.
 The staff are friendly and you can take beginner classes if this is your first time trying out the winter sport.
 It’s a great way to spend part of your day as it does get crowded.